Adil-Iqbal/CougarCS-LogBot/docs/commands.md

 ✅

 NOTE: When debug mode is active, the internal workings of the bot and API will be exposed to the chat.

+NOTE: You can use debug mode to troubleshoot both bot *and* API issues.

 **The `debug` command toggles the debug state between active and inactive.**